Chapter 8 — Holistic Justice

 Disruption followed.

-Reconstruction demanded discipline.
+Reconstruction required discipline.

-Integration became inevitable.
+Integration became power.

 What I learned personally reflects what I now observe systemically: